 Ancient Epochs and The Greek World

 In Class Five the child begins to experience themselves as an individual within the group.
 They begin to connect to the other through empathy.
-A depth of feeling can be seen emerging along with a developing sense of personal responsibility.
-The individual within the context of their history is the work of Class Five child.
+A depth of feeling can be seen emerging, along with a developing sense of personal responsibility.
+The individual, within the context of their history, is the work of the Class Five child.

 Year 5 Main Lessons: English; Mathematics; Local History; Local Geography; Botany (Science); Ancient Epochs.

 - Stories/ myths from the Ancient epochs

 Reading: novel study

 - Fractions continued in greater complexity

 - Decimals and conversion to fractions

 Geography / History – orienting the child in time: